Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

   * Click the Continue To Layouts button.

-  * Preview your content in our themes.{% img left https://github-images.s3.amazonaws.com/blog/2012/page-generator-picker.png 250 250 %}
+  * Preview your content in our themes.{% img https://github-images.s3.amazonaws.com/blog/2012/page-generator-picker.png 250 250 %}

   * When you find a theme that you like, click Publish